schlank/TrinaryTree/README.md

     Improved Insert function to be much more object oriented.
     StringToLong Category on NSString.
 See StringToLongTests XCTestCase for example.

-#Covered TineryTree and Node with Unit and Integration tests.
+#Covered TrinaryTree and Node with Unit and Integration tests.
     testA1_treeCount     //making sure our count matches our tree. testA2_smallestNode  //Testing the class Node's smallestNode method testA3_insertNodes   //Adds nodes from standard test data, and verifies tree's integrity after each add. testA4_deleteNode    //Populates tree, removes a node, checks the count and tree integrity.
-Repeats the process for every node. testA5_insertAndDelete100RandomNumbers //Inserts 100 and deletes them all. testA6_alternativeDeleteWith20RandomNumbers // An alternative Delete function test testA7_alternativeDeleteWithGistTestCase ////This tests the same test case as A6, but with our delete function
+Repeats the process for every node. testA5_insertAndDelete100RandomNumbers //Inserts 100 and deletes them all. testA6_alternativeDeleteWith20RandomNumbers // An alternative Delete function test The test data and delete function from Gist: https://gist.github.com/dydt/870393 4
+         \
+          6
+          |
+          6
+    Results in 6
+                \
+                 6
+    testA7_alternativeDeleteWithGistTestCase ////This tests the same test case as A6, but with our delete function

 # Interested in being a Beta Tester on Test Flight?
 Join the team here: http://tflig.ht/1dVfM9K